 Getting a place to stay while travelling is a very basic need.
 It would be a little confusing to find a place to stay in a new country.
 Broadly speaking if it’s business travel to India, then you’d be looking for decent, verified rooms at reasonable rates or something above that.
 Do yourself a favour and install these apps OYO Rooms and GoIbibo.

-If you are a budget travel person or looking to travel cheap in India and also at the same time want to get an authentic local experience, then “Couchsurfing” app is the best bet for you!
-Here travel friendly hosts accommodate travellers for free and the onus is more on traveller-host interactions which can prove to be very memorable for both of you.
+If you are a budget travel person or looking to travel cheaply in India and also at the same time want to get an authentic local experience, then “Couchsurfing” app is the best bet for you!
+Here travel-friendly hosts accommodate travellers for free and the onus is more on traveller-host interactions which can prove to be very memorable for both of you.
 The apps Airbnb and StayZilla could also work out in getting cheap accommodations.